Broderick Smith

-Broderick Smith (17 February 1948 – 30 April 2023) was an English-born Australian multi-instrumentalist, singer-songwriter, and sometime actor.
+Broderick Smith (17 February 1948 – 30 April 2023) was an English-born Australian multi-instrumentalist, singer-songwriter and actor.
 He was a member of 1970s bands Sundown, Carson, and The Dingoes.
 In the 1980s, he was part of Broderick Smith's Big Combo where he recorded and performed both solos and duos.
 He acted on stage in the 1973 Australian version of the rock opera, Tommy, and in minor roles in the 1990s TV series Blue Heelers, Snowy River: The McGregor Saga, and State Coroner.
 Smith was involved with the writing of some 200 songs and ran workshops on song writing, harmonica, and vocals.
-He is the father of Ambrose Kenny-Smith, who has provided vocals, harmonica and keyboards for the rock band King Gizzard & the Lizard Wizard since 2011 and harmonica for The Backsliders.
+He is the father of Ambrose Kenny-Smith, who has provided vocals, harmonica and keyboards for the rock band King Gizzard & the Lizard Wizard since 2011.

 Early life and education

 Broderick Smith was born in Hertfordshire, England and, with his father Richard, mother Millicent (née Stone) and a younger sibling, migrated to Australia in April 1959 via RMS Orion out of the Port of Tilbury.
 They settled under the Assisted Passage Migration Scheme, initially, in St Albans a western suburb of Melbourne.
 He later recalled, "I remember going to [a] sideshow in St Albans as a kid and seeing a dancing chicken.
 But I didn't know they were on hot plates at the time.
 I thought wow – dancing chickens, why are their feet smoking?"
 He left secondary school in 1963 and worked as a messenger boy.
 From 1965, he was a sales clerk for Allans retail music store for three years.
 In the mid-1960s, he moved to Craigieburn and later the Central Victorian town of Castlemaine.